TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/VIP/Jarnath(Folk Hero)/Jarnath Backstory.md

-Jarnath is the mix between Aragorn, Han Solo, and All Might.
+Jarnath is the mix between Aragorn, Han Solo, Guildarts, and All Might.